billywicks/HomeAssistant-bang_olufsen_halo/README.md

   subtitle: "On"
 serial: "1234567"

-For additional examples, refer to the Beoremote Halo Documentation.
+Please see https://bang-olufsen.github.io/beoremote-halo/ for more examples

-Receiving Events from the Beoremote Halo
+Receiving Events from Halo:

-Events from the Beoremote Halo are received through the bang_olufsen_halo_websocket_event_in event type.
-Each event contains the serial number of the reporting device.
+The events received from Beoremote Halo are received in YAML format via the bang_olufsen_halo_websocket_event_in Event Type, the Serial Number of the halo is provided.

-Example: Received Event Data

 event_type: bang_olufsen_halo_websocket_event_in
 data: